jeffreysorgen/golf-club-sensors/implementation.md

 14. Determined that the Magnetometer is _not_ going to be used for Ready/Resting orientation. _Gained understanding._
 15. Determined that it is _better_ to use `millis()` rather than `delay()`
 16. Figured out how to set up Ready/Resting states in Arduino Sketch, and display in Monitor. (in progress)
+17. LEARNED that it's easy to mess up in GitHub desktop, so _be careful_

 # Implementation: